 “Contact Seller” button will appear on the cart page instead of the “Checkout” button.

-Clicking the “Contact Seller” button, all the sellers whose products are added to the cart will receive the quote (via email) requested by the buyer.
-Now, the seller will contact the buyer that is not managed in the app.
-The buyer will see a confirmation message that the seller will contact him/her once the quote request is received.
+Clicking the “Contact Seller” button.
+So the sellers will receive the quote (via email) requested by the buyer for the cart products.
+Now, the seller will contact the buyer through email outside the app.
+And the buyer will see a confirmation message that the seller will contact him/her once the quote request is received.

 That’s all about this feature of the Multivendor Marketplace app.
 Now, the store owner can get the customer’s requests which help him to offer the desired product to the customers.